Publication Ethics

 Ethics Statement

 IAFOR aims to ensure that best practice and ethical standards are maintained by journal editors, authors and reviewers.
 IAFOR editors and reviewers are required to assess manuscripts fairly and maintain confidentiality.
-Authors must ensure that research submitted to IAFOR journals is their own original work and is not under consideration or accepted for publication elsewhere.
+Authors must ensure that research submitted to an IAFOR journal is their own original work and is not under consideration or accepted for publication elsewhere (not even another IAFOR journal).

-The IAFOR Journal of Arts & Humanities adheres to the Core Practices of Committee on Publication Ethics (COPE) Guidelines.
+The IAFOR Journal of Arts & Humanities adheres to the Committee on Publication Ethics (COPE) Guidelines.

 Editors and editorial board members/reviewers will not use unpublished information disclosed in a submitted manuscript for their own research purposes without the authors’ explicit written consent.
 Privileged information or ideas obtained by editors as a result of handling the manuscript will be kept confidential and not used for their personal advantage.
 Editors will recuse themselves from considering manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors, companies or institutions connected to the papers.
 In the event that this kind of conflict arises, they will ask another member of the editorial board to handle the manuscript.